vivoh-inc/vivoh-media-relay/README.md

 -p port of local web server ... eg "8888"
 -i IP address to bind to.
 -d temporary directory for TS files
--v use VLC as segmenter (default)
--f use Ffmpeg as segmenter
 ```